 The best place to start is at the National Student Loan Data System (NSLDS).
 You can find information here about all of your federal loans.
-This will give you all the details you need to understand how much you’ve borrowed on your federal loans and who to contact for questions about your federal student loans.
+This will give you all the details you need to understand how much you’ve borrowed on your federal loans.
+You can also find out who to contact for questions about your federal student loans.

-If you used private (or alternative) loans from a bank or other financial entity, you’ll need to check with your lender to make sure you have the correct information for those loans.
+If you used private loans from a bank or other financial entity, check with your lender to make sure you have the correct loan information.

 Next, Get an Idea of What Your Monthly Payments Will Look Like

-However, if you have a higher debt load or lower income, there are options that can tie your student loan payments to your income.
-Income driven repayment plans are often helpful since they give you a more affordable monthly payment based on your income.
+If you have a higher debt load or lower income, there are options that base your student loan payment on your income.
+Income-driven repayment plans are often helpful since they give you a more affordable monthly payment based on your income.
 You can learn more about these options as well as how to apply them to your student loans at StudentLoans.gov.

-For private loans, you can visit your lender’s website to access repayment calculators or simply contact your private loan provider for additional information on what your monthly repayment amount will be.
+For private loans, visit your lender’s website to access repayment calculators.
+Or, simply contact your private loan provider for additional information on what monthly repayment amount you can expect.

 Know When Your First Payment is Due

-Your federal loans and most private loans offer the ability to postpone payments while you’re enrolled in school on at least a half-time basis.
+With federal loans, you have the ability to postpone payments while you’re enrolled in school at least a half-time.
+This is also true of some private loans.
 That means you’ve probably not made any payments on your loans, or perhaps you’ve made some small payments to offset accruing interest.
-You are also given a grace period on your loans, which is typically six months from your last day of school (usually when you graduate or have dropped below half-time enrollment).
+You are also given a grace period on your loans.
+The grace period is typically six months from your last day of school.
+The last day is usually considered when you graduate or have dropped below half-time enrollment.
 At the end of that grace period is when your first payment will be due.
-Make sure you know when that due date is so you can begin to prepare and budget for that new payment.
+Make sure you know when that due date is.
+That will give you plenty of time to prepare and budget for that new payment.